 Microsoft SQL Server Management Studio (SSMS) is a fundamental tool that enables you to connect with database and execute T-SQL statement & queries on it.
 And when you established a connection with the database engine, it is up to you how to use it by granting permissions to the Users.
-Therefore, in this post, you will get a closer look at how to authorize additional connections after connecting to a database engine in Microsoft SQL Server.
+Therefore, in this post, you will get a closer look at how to authorize additional connections after connecting to SQL Server database engine.

 This article comprises the following stages: